tsktony/comp2850-hci-starter/wk06/research/consent-protocol.md

 - Stored in my local Git repository on my laptop (private, not public)
 - Accessible only to me (and teaching staff if needed for marking)
-- Kept until the start of Semester 2 (January 2026), then deleted or fully anonymised
+- Kept until the end of Semester 1 (January 2026), then deleted or fully anonymised

 ## Your Rights